Splode/pomotroid/README.md

 - Charming timer alert sounds (optional)

 ## Download
-Pomotroid is currently only available for Windows, Mac version in development.
+Pomotroid is currently available for Windows 32/64 and Mac OSX.

 Download the latest version from the [releases](https://github.com/Splode/pomotroid/releases) page.